What is

 Think of Brand Architecture and Brand Portfolio as a brand’s family tree or its hierarchy.
 It is how an organization organizes the various named entities within its portfolio.
 Ideally, the brand architecture is simple with no more than two levels: brand and sub-brands.
 In fact, brand/sub-brand is the type of architecture most often used.
 It takes many forms, mostly based upon the type of name used for the sub-brands.
 Some organizations add a third level: named products.
 But, any more than two levels can be confusing.

-BRAND Portfolio & architecture Models:
+BRAND Portfolio & architecture Strategy: